aselshall/ai/README.md

   - Navigating notebooks and running basic scripts
   - Writing and documenting code using markdown and comments
   - Sharing your data and notebook with version control using GitHub
-  - Homework 2 – Setting Up Python and JupyterLab
+  - Homework 2 – Using Python, JupyterLab and GitHub

 - 1.2 Review of Programming Fundamentals
   - Variables, data types, operators, and control structures